PostgREST/postgrest/nix/README.md

 ```

 There is also `postgrest-style-check` that exits with a non-zero exit code if
-the check resulted in any uncommited changes.
+the check resulted in any uncommitted changes.
 It's mostly useful for CI.

 ## General development tools